Quansight-Labs/free-threaded-compatibility/docs/porting.md

 concurrently updated.
 It's possible to implement more optimized locking strategies, but doing so requires knowledge of the problem.

+### Do I need to thread everything?
+Before you thread your code, you might consider whether another (possibly decideable) pattern like Message Passing with vector clocks could solve your problem without handling threads at all; with task isolation, distributed over multiple processes on multiple nodes.

 ### Third-party libraries

 Both the [`ft_utils`](https://github.com/facebookincubator/ft_utils) and [`cereggii`](https://github.com/dpdani/cereggii) libraries offer data structures that add enhanced atomicity or improved multithreaded scaling compared with standard library primitives.

 ## Dependencies that don't support free-threading